Paper sizes made easyOctober 16, 2017, by Lisa Saville

 The “A” series of paper sizes is recognised globally when describing paper dimensions.
 It is based on the following: the A0 size (1188mm x 840mm), has an area of 1 square metre with a width-to-height ratio of 1:1.41.
 The reason for this ratio is so that each size up from this is exactly half the size before it, but always with the same ratio of width to height.
 Our handy diagram gives you the dimensions of the most commonly used “A” sizes; where A0 is the largest and A7 is the smallest; but these are not all the sizes: use this online calculator to quickly get the width and height of all “A” paper sizes.

 At Hot Ink we mostly print on “SRA3” sheets (320mm x 450mm).
 “Supplementary Raw format A” sizes define untrimmed paper for commercial printing.
 These are 15% larger than “A” sizes in order to allow for bleed because no printer is capable of printing right to the edge of a page.
-We impose your print elements together to fit as many as possible on a sheet, so if your item is an irregular size we may not be able to fit as many on – resulting in more sheets of printing required and thus higher costs.
+We impose your elements together to fit as many as possible on a print sheet, so if your item is an irregular size we may not be able to fit as many up on a sheet – resulting in more sheets of printing required and thus higher costs.

 #1.
 Stick to regular sizes as far as possible to maximise cost efficiency.